admount/portfolio/README.md

 ## Contents

-Each file is a standalone `.pbix` report focused on a specific data scenario or visualization technique.
+Each file is a standalone `.pbix` report focused on a specific data scenario and set of visualization techniques.
 Topics covered include:

 - Connecting and modeling data
 - Creating Basic KPI Reports